Boot-Team-7/project_1_materials/README.md

 When digging further into Paul's preferences, he mentioned the following:
 - Affordability is important.
-- Open to living with or without roomates.
+- Open to living with or without roommates.
 - Most of his friends and family live in Georgia, but he's open to moving to another state.
 - Wants to feel safe
 - Paul is a homebody - but he wants to make sure there's things to do whenever he feels like getting out of the house!